meetkabeershah/meetkabeershah.github.io/_posts/2015-10-7-bye-bye-beta.md

 [nerdspal](https://nerdspal.com/) seems to be stable now but still I wanted to keep that careful &beta; symbol.
 I always worked as a windows app developer.
 To get started into web based development, I started working on this nerdy site.

-Just today, I gave order of 2k stickers as the first marketing endeavour for nerdspal.
-So by tomorrow or the day after, I will be able to get started with spreading of word. **Two thousand?** may look difficult but not impossible.
-I am estimating that in 1 week I will be able to hand over all the stickers to almost all major college students.

 Why the heck I can say nerdspal will not work?
 Who knows about it?
 No one.
 The only way I'll decide things is **by doing**.
 I really don't believe in astrology.

 ![Stupidity astrology](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcSUOwD2rO1h8mQwj4ftEY6ebu43YZKPWtRp33OyWlwArn2-0k08)